Portway Family Practice

 If you start to feel UNWELL during your isolation, please go to NHS 111 Online or contact NHS 111 if you can’t access the internet.

-If someone you live with starts to display the symptoms, then everyone in the house should self-isolate for 14 days.
+If someone you live with starts to display the symptoms, please go to www.nhs.uk for the latest advice and guidance.

 We are encouraging all our patients to self-care wherever possible.
 Patients can do this by contacting their local pharmacies, minor eye clinics, dentist, Out of Hours if this cannot wait till other services are open, NHS111 or 999 if an emergency.
 There are other various services available for advice and guidance before contacting your GP Surgery.